Tarta de Atún (Tuna Tart)

 - 1 tsp ají molido to taste – can substitute wih crushed red pepper but it is spicier so do so carefully.

-- 3 eggs hard boiled roughly chopped (reminder on how to hard boil an egg below cos I always forget the details)
+- 3 eggs hard boiled roughly chopped (I've popped the details on how to hard boil an egg in the notes cos I always forget)

 - 1 egg raw